zw214/babyShell/README.md

 # babyShell
-This is a mini project from Duke 551: Programming and Algorithm in C/C++.
 For this program, you can run a shell that performs basic linux shell tasks, including custom cd, set, export, exit commands.

 ## To use this shell:
 ```